To make sure you don’t fall into a credit card application mistakes, I’ve shared some common credit card sign up mistakes and ways to avoid them.

 - Make sure the credit card award bonuses help you travel where you want to go

 As a rule of thumb I make sure my travel award earning style is aligned with my travel award burning style.
-So avoid signing up for credit cards that aren’t aligned with your travel goals just because they are listed in a large link farm.
+So avoid applying for credit cards that aren’t aligned with your travel goals just because they are listed in a large link farm.

 A good friend is planning a trip to the Seychelles and Mauritius later this year.
 His strategy is to stay at the Hilton on Mahe, Seychelles.
-To implement his strategy he signed up for two cards from Hilton to help him to get his Hilton award.
+To implement his strategy he applied for two cards from Hilton to help him to get his Hilton award.

 2) Not Asking For Help When You Are Not Sure Which Offers Are Best